ionic-team/ionic-site/guide/0.1.0/building.md

 });
 ```

 Now run the example and try adding a task.
-It should slide up the modal and then show the new task after submitting it!
+It should slide up the modal and then show the new task after submitting it:

 ## Editing tasks